Look Up Kern County Public Records for Free: Search Anyone

 Alternatively, patrons may contact the Kern County Sheriff’s Office via phone, email or in person to obtain more information about inmates in custody.

-Once the county resources have been scoured for arrest records, the next agencies to contact would be the city police departments within Kern County.
 There are several police departments in the county whose contact links and telephone numbers can be found below.
-None of these have an online directory for jail records, so they must be contacted directly.
+None of these have an online directory for jail records, so they must be contacted directly:

 The right of members of the public in Kern County to access their own or others’ criminal history is crucial.
 Kern County public records comprise different types of criminal data, including arrest, conviction, warrant, probation, and sex offender records.